Entries for 'Mid-Michigan'

 Or slightly less than one pound for each of the 105 surgeries he’s had in his young life.Continue Reading

 The 50 or so students chanting “Schmitt!
 Schmitt!
 Schmitt!” during the earliest minutes of Monday morning know him mostly as a high school math teacher.

-Which makes sense – the oldest probably had just turned 3 when Schmitt was locking down his local ...Continue Reading
+Which makes sense – the oldest probably had just turned 3 when Andy Schmitt was locking down his l...Continue Reading

 Tuesday, May 28, 2019